rorodata/rorolite/README.md

 [firefly]: http://firefly-python.readthedocs.io/

-The server needs to provisioned once to install all the necessary system software.
+The server needs to provisioned once to install all the necessary system software and base dependencies specified by the runtime mentioned in the `rorolite.yml` file.
 All the application dependencies are installed on every deploy.

+The currently available runtimes are:

+* python3
+* python3-keras

 To provision the server, run: